-Both the investment management fees and ACD fee are on a fixed percentage charge meaning there are no opportunities for savings going forward should the Fund grow in size.
+Both the ACD fee and investment management fees are fixed percentage charges meaning there are no opportunities for savings going forward should the Fund grow in size.

-The ancillary charges2 of the Fund represent 6 basis points3.
+The ancillary charges2 of the Fund represent 10 basis points3.
 Some of these costs are fixed and as the Fund grows in size, may result in a small reduction in the basis point cost of these services.